stone-flower-org/deadly-snake-maze/README.md

 1. DEV_MODE - environment.
 Can be `development` and `production`.
 By default - `development`
 2. DEV_HOST - dev server's host name.
 By default - `localhost`
 3. DEV_PORT - dev server's port.
 By default - `3000`
-4. DEV_MOCK_API - use mocked data instead any API calls

 ### yarn test